Shinto Muso Ryu Kenjutsu

-In addition to Aiki Ken and Aiki Jo in general, and the particular expression of these of Maruyama Sensei, Canberra Aikido dojo studies Shinto Muso Ryu Kenjutsu (SMR).
-See http://www.koryu.com/guide/muso.html.
+In addition to Aiki Ken and Aiki Jo in general, and the particular expression of these of Maruyama Sensei, Canberra Aikido dojo studies Shinto Muso Ryu Kenjutsu (SMR) as a Study Group under the supervision of David Dangerfield Sensei.
+See http://www.koryu.com/guide/muso.html for an overview of SMR.
+Material covered in training includes sword, short sword, staff and short stick/cane.
+The sword style in SMR is called Shinto Ryu.
+Our study group is presently not studying SMR Jojutsu, but that will change later.

-SMR is known as the foundation style for Jojutsu, however its founder was a noted swordsman, and sword is integral to the SMR technique and thought.
+SMR is known as the foundation style for Jojutsu, however its founder was a noted swordsman, a menkyo kaiden in 2 sword styles, and sword is integral to the SMR technique and thought for all weapons taught within the ryu.
 Whilst Omote focuses on Jo, it is also teaching sword, and in any case the Jo itself is based in large part on sword.
 The Chuden level explores more advanced Jo and also teaches ancillary weapons in addition.
 The Okuden level, while teaching the most advanced Jo, also specifically teaches sword, short sword and two-sword at an advanced level.
 There are also teachings only shown to those awarded the Menkyo Kaiden.

 Training in Shinto Muso Ryu Kenjutsu significantly advances understanding of aspects of Aikido.